-AGS262.
-Advanced Techniques in Fish Production (4).
+AGS264.
+Aquaculture Management (4).

-Rearing procedures of common finfish, saltwater fish, and crustaceans.
-Field experience in maintaining a rearing facility and producing a food fish incubation to stocker or market size.
-Two lecture: Six lab.
+Methodologies used in managing aquaculture systems.
+Including breeding and rearing procedures of common fin fish, saltwater fish and crustaceans.
+Field experience in maintaining a rearing facility and producing a food fish from incubation to stocker or market size.